tungcheng/FastSetup/README.md

 - 🚀 Create new folders inside your project Assets following the structure you prefer
 - 🛠️ Quickly add multiple packages at once
 - ✍️ Overwrite your template packages manifest.json
+- 🌭 Add ScriptTemplates folder to have more choice when create new script file

 ## Designed to share
 - 📱 Share your folder structure in an easy-to-read format
 - 🍕 Share your favorite must-have packages with anyone
 - 📩 Share your template packages manifest.json customized by game genre
+- 🎁 Share your script templates that tailored for many file types

 ## FastSetup add package example file
 ```